Back to All Posts

 Fortunately, there are a lot of different types of creative writing, so there are plenty of options from which to choose.

 • If short and sweet is better, they could create original poetry.
-One of the great things about writing poetry is that there are basically no rules.
+One of the great things about writing poetry is that there are basically no rules!
 It can be as long or short as the writer wants to make it.
 It can rhyme, but it doesn’t have to.
 Unless the creator is committed to a rigid format, such as penning a haiku, they can make their creative work anything they want it to be.

 • If they want to take an exciting adventure or solve a puzzling mystery, formulating fictional stories might be more their style.
 Not only does making up an entire story from start to finish really get the creative juices flowing.
 It’s a great way for your senior loved one to indulge themselves with a break from everyday monotony.

 • Although it’s something of a lost art, penning a hand-written letter, whether they intend to send it or not, could be a comfortable way to get started.
-Writing a letter to an old friend or family member can be a great way to uncover long-forgotten memories and make mental connections.
+Writing a letter to an old friend or family member is a great way to uncover long-forgotten memories and make mental connections.

 Regardless of the format your senior chooses, there are a couple things to remember as you embark on this new, constructive hobby.

-Second, don’t be afraid to join in.
+Second, don’t be afraid to join in!
 Writing doesn’t have to be a solo activity.
 Grab a seat at the table with your senior loved one and create with them.
 You may want to team up to make memories together.
 It’s often easier to do something new when you have a partner by your side.
 Make sure you keep things positive to make your new writing project something your senior loved one looks forward to each time.

 Just remember that as we age, it’s not WHAT we write, it’s THAT we write to help keep our cognitive skills and memories sharp!